ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   the Trusted Component.
 If not present, indicates that any sequence number will do.

 have-binary
-: If present with a value of true, indicates that the TEEP agent already has the Trusted Component binary and only needs an Update message with a SUIT manifest that authorizes installing it.
+: If present with a value of true, indicates that the TEEP Agent already has the Trusted Component binary and only needs an Update message with a SUIT manifest that authorizes installing it.
 If have-binary is true, the tc-manifest-sequence-number field MUST be present.